drlukeparry/libSLM/README.rst

 There are some subtle difference between SLM systems, which require to be specified differently within the system, in particular, the laser scan paramters used.

-Once the compatible datastructures have been created, the user needs to simply import the translator compatible with their chosen SLM system and write to the file.
+Once the compatible data structures have been created, the user needs to simply import the translator compatible with their chosen SLM system and write to the file.

 .. code:: python